ethanwood17/tomcat-migration-instructions/README.md

-### Instructions for Setting up a Local Tomcat Install w/ Intellij Support
+## Instructions for Setting up a Local Tomcat Install w/ Intellij Support

+## Default Configuration
 1. To install Tomcat with Homebrew: `brew install tomcat`.
 This is easier than installing it yourself, as it gives you the updating and management power of Homebrew.

 2. Find your Tomcat home location.
 You can get this by running this command: `brew ls tomcat`.
 Copy everything until and including `/libexec/`, should look something like this: `/usr/local/Cellar/tomcat/9.0.21/libexec`